CodyTolene/The-Wand-Company-Pip-Boy-3000-Mk-V-Community-Guide/Deconstruction and Sd card Replacement.md

 ![photo of battery screw](https://github.com/user-attachments/assets/02bb2cbc-e5a6-4a24-b61a-a27af8d37bcc)
 ![photo of battery](https://github.com/user-attachments/assets/a70181c3-3ed8-446a-9204-2cdd28bb7cef)

 Step 4.
 Remove the battery from its cutout and either using your fingers or the pliers VERY GENTLY pull out the battery pin.
-Only grip the pin by the two thinnest sides of the white plug and gently wiggle back and forth to ease the plug out. **Do not pull on the wires or squeese the plug too tightly with the pliers**
+Only grip the pin by the two thinnest sides of the white plug and gently wiggle back and forth to ease the plug out. **Do not pull on the wires or squeese the plug too tightly with the pliers** (if you are only resetting the device from the troubleshooting section then skip to step 3 in section 3 after this)
 ![photo of removed battery](https://github.com/user-attachments/assets/53c1f548-bed7-4e05-aae4-6a9d2c2cefa7)
 ![batt removal 1](https://github.com/user-attachments/assets/d1b4dcf8-0acd-4789-b90f-4122e0efab31)
 ![batt removal 2](https://github.com/user-attachments/assets/03517fde-8083-4b6e-8ba5-503c2694f6ce)